Lok Virsa To Organize Three-day Autumn Festival - UrduPoint

 Lok Virsa To Organize Three-day Autumn Festival

-National Institute of Folk and Traditional Heritage Lok Virsa in collaboration with Hill Joint would organize a three-day Autumn Festival from September 17 to 19

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2021 ) :National Institute of Folk and Traditional Heritage Lok Virsa in collaboration with Hill Joint would organize a three-day Autumn Festival from September 17 to 19.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :National Institute of Folk and Traditional Heritage –Lok Virsa in collaboration with Hill Joint would organize a three-day Autumn Festival from September 17 to 19.

 With talented folk and independent artists and bands from all over the country, the event will save our environment by spreading positive vibes of musical and positive enforcement about climate change and saving our environment.